gemfire/spring-data-for-vmware-gemfire/documentation/reference/serialization.md

 otherwise falling back to auto-wiring.

-For more details about wiring functionality, see [Wiring `Declarable` Components](data.html#wiring-declarable-components) in _Working with [vmware-gemfire-short-name] APIs_.
+For more details about wiring functionality, see [Wiring `Declarable` Components](data.html#wiring-declarable-components) in _Working with GemFire APIs_.

-To use the [spring-data-gemfire-name] `Instantiator`, declare it as a bean, as the following example shows:
+To use the Spring Data for VMware GemFire `Instantiator`, declare it as a bean, as the following example shows:

 ```highlight